prateekshashet/JobApp/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your browser.

-**Note:** In development, resume uploads fall back to `public/uploads/resumes`.
-Production deployments must use the S3 configuration described below.
+**Note:** In development, resume uploads fall back to `public/uploads/resumes` when Cloudinary credentials are not provided.
+Production deployments should configure Cloudinary as described below.

 ## Project Structure